Free import to passengers arriving with goods purchased within the EU which are for personal use only:

 - issued with a Pet Passport, issued by the competent veterinary authority of the country of origin;

 - treated with praziquantel for tapeworm and with fiprinol for ticks 24-28 hours before commencing the journey to Malta.

 2. Birds are subject to Decision (EC) No. 25/2007.

 Please consult www.veterinary.gov.mt for an up-to-date list of qualifying countries and for full information on conditions and documentation for the import of pets, including those pets entering Malta from non-qualifying countries.
 Alternatively, contact the Malta Veterinary Services, tel: +356 21 225363; fax: +356 21 238105.

 Baggage is cleared at the first airport of entry in Malta.

-Exempt: baggage of transit passengers with a destination outside of Malta, provided the onward flight is within 24 hours.
+Exempt: baggage of transit passengers with a destination outside of Malta if the onward flight is within 24 hours.
 Otherwise baggage has to be labelled to Malta and is cleared at the first airport of entry in Malta.

 No airport tax is levied on passengers upon embarkation at the airport.

 Local currency Euro-EUR and foreign currencies: no restrictions if arriving from or traveling to another EU Member State .